kunal-parwani/resume/index.md

 #### Responsibilities ||

 * Drove forward Internet Banking Automation Strategy & delivery roadmap, resulting in improved testing efficiency and faster release cycles.
-* Successfully developed and established a centralized functional test automation framework using Cypress for react apps supporting over 10+ product initiatives, resulting in a 40% reduction in manual testing efforts.
+* Developed functional test automation framework using Cypress for react apps supporting over 10+ product initiatives, resulting in a 40% reduction in testing efforts thereby reducing time-to-market.
-* Developed a functional test automation strategy that delivered substantial ROI and a measurable increase in overall QA efficiency by significantly reducing the time to push changes into production, resulting in improved product quality and faster time-to-market.
 * Developed automated solutions for functional & performance testing of microservices using newman & k6, resulting in improved application performance and faster load times.
 * Led tool/language choices and architecture of automation packages, resulting in improved testing efficiency and better test coverage.
 * Developed QA Guild across teams, resulting in improved collaboration and knowledge sharing among team members.
-* Conducted & planned Game Days to ensure the reliability and functionality of applications, resulting in improved product quality and higher customer satisfaction.
-* Accountable for DR planning & DR testing for cloud migration, resulting in improved disaster recovery capabilities and reduced downtime.
+* Conducted & planned Game Days to ensure the reliability, also accountable for DR planning & DR testing for cloud migration, resulting in improved disaster recovery capabilities and reduced downtime.
-* Conducted QA assessments and researched Vendor tools and resources to ensure the selection of the best tools for testing, resulting in improved testing efficiency and better test coverage.
-* Spearheaded productivity by hiring and mentoring qualified engineers to succeed in platform expectations, resulting in improved team morale and better performance
+* Spearheaded productivity by hiring and mentoring qualified engineers to succeed in platform expectations, resulting in improved team morale and better performance.

 #### Key Achievements ||